Renata Ruiz

-Renata Ruiz Pérez (born 9 May 1984) is a Chilean model.
+Renata Ruiz Pérez (born 9 May 1984) is a Chilean model, sociologist and beauty pageant titleholder.

 She was the winner of the contest Elite Model Look Chile 2001.
-In September of the same year she took part in the international contest (Nice, France), where she competed with more than 60 delegates of 40 countries.
-The winner was the Dutch Rianne Ten Haken, and Ruiz was the 1st runner-up.
-The third position was for another Dutch, Femke Lakenman.
+In September of the same year she took part in the international final of that contest (Nice, France) with more than 60 delegates from 40 countries.
+Ruiz was the 1st runner-up, behind Rianne Ten Haken from the Netherlands.
+Another Dutch woman, Femke Lakenman, was the 2nd runner-up.

-Ruiz represented Chile in Miss Universe 2005 in Thailand.
+Ruiz represented Chile at the Miss Universe 2005 in Thailand.
 She was elected under the organization of Ana Maria Cummins and Francisco Zegers.
-She did not place in the pageant, which was won by Canadian Natalie Glebova.
+She did not place in the pageant, which was won by the Canadian Natalie Glebova.